BRYN4444/HitmanRoulette/README.md

 * **HITMAN:**
   * **Situs Inversus / Hokkaido Snow Festival:**
     * **Contracts Mode:** Updated the name listed for 3 NPCs.
 At some point they had been given last names.

----

-**November 24th, 2023**
-* **HITMAN:**
-  * **Holiday Hoarders:** 159 Contracts Mode Targets added.
-Majority of these are from the normal "The Showstopper" mission.
-  * **Hokkaido Snow Festival:** 142 Contracts Mode Targets added.
-Majority of these are from the normal "Situs Inversus" mission.
-* **Other Fixes:**
-  * Fixed bad cropping on some Contracts Mode Target images in Hokkaido.
-  * Fixed a spelling mistake on a Contracts Mode Target used throughout Hokkaido.